 A few pages down, the book discusses an important limitation for both count

-and for_each.
+.
 The length of the resource array that you are creating with count

 or for_each meta-argument must not be computed from other resources.
 Terraform must be able to compute count